 Account Information: When teachers, parents, family members, or school administrators create an account on Seesaw we collect your name, email address, password, and profile picture.
 Seesaw may also collect your phone number if you enter it in your Account Settings.

 Journal Content: Seesaw also collects content that is added to a class or student journal.
 This content may be photos, drawings, files, notes, hyperlinks, and other ways of documenting student learning.
 We regularly add types of information that can be uploaded to a Journal, and these are all covered by this Policy.
 We also collect comments on posts in your class journal which may be text, or if you allow Seesaw to access the microphone on your device, voice recordings.
-Journal Content that is uploaded by a student or teacher may be considered a student education record under the Federal Education Rights and Privacy Act (“FERPA”).
+Journal Content that is uploaded by a student or teacher may be considered a student education record as defined by FERPA.

 Communications: Seesaw collects any information you send to us directly, such as email communications.

-Information from your Google Account or other Third Party Sign-in Service: Seesaw allows teachers, parents, and students (after being invited by a teacher) to sign up for and log into our service using a Google Account.
-When you sign up for an account using a Google Account, Google sends us the full name, profile picture, and URL of your Google+ profile associated with your Google Account.
-Seesaw may also receive additional information, such as publicly available information on your Google+ profile.
+Information from your Google Account or other Third-Party Sign-in Service: Seesaw allows teachers, parents, family members, and students (after being invited by a teacher) to sign up for and log into our service using a Google or Clever Account.
+Teachers can also create student accounts on behalf of students in their class.
+When we create a Seesaw account using one of these Third-Party Services, we use the name, profile picture, and email address (if available) provided by these services.

 Log Data: When you use Seesaw, we receive log data such as your IP address, browser type, operating system, device information, and your mobile carrier.
 In addition, we may receive or collect additional information such as the referring web page, referring search terms, and pages visited.
 If you are using Seesaw as a teacher, parent, or administrator, Seesaw may use your IP address to determine your approximate location for the purposes of sending you customized marketing and other information about our products.